This article will look at how to calculate max heart rate to get the best result from your workouts and achieve your fitness goals faster.

-This formula has proven to work the best for people over the age of 30 and 10-year-old to 16-year-old boys.
+This formula has proven to work the best for people over 30 and 10 to 16-year-old boys.

 - Method 2

-If you are a woman over the age of 35, take the number 206 and subtract 88% of your current age.
+If you are a woman over 35, subtract 88% of your current age from the number 206.

 - Method 3

 Another formula for calculating max heart rate that works well for healthy older adults and women of all ages is to subtract 64% of your current age from the number 211.

 A caveat that applies even when choosing the most relevant formula for you is that the number you arrive at could have a considerable margin of error.

 It might also be as much as 10 to 20 beats off.